Security-Onion-Solutions/securityonion-docs/hypervisor.rst

 Hypervisor
 ==========

 Starting with Security Onion version 2.4.170, Security Onion Pro users can create a hypervisor node that can run virtualized instances of Security Onion.
-If you have machines with extra horsepower, you can use this feature to spin up additional Security Onion virtual machines (VMs) to take advantage of that extra power.
+If you have eligible machines with extra horsepower, you can use this feature to spin up additional Security Onion virtual machines (VMs) to take advantage of that extra power.
+This supports most major Security Onion node types and is especially helpful if you want to optimize your hardware's potential and expand your Elastic performance and retention.
+Contact your account manager to see if your hardware is supported.

 .. note::